nattos/mixxx/README.md

 [Mixxx] is Free DJ software that gives you everything you need to perform live DJ mixes.
 Mixxx works on GNU/Linux, Windows, and macOS.

+## Fork TL;DR

+Basic premise:

+- Make mixxx usable as an any situation everyday music player

+More detailed changes:

+1. Stopped process from preventing machine from sleeping when not playing
+1. Stopped processing after decks stop playing to save on CPU
+1. Introduced next and previous track buttons
+1. Added an option to stop writing out changes to cue points all the time
+1. Supported "Default audio device"
+1. Supported default audio device changing
+1. Support macos "Now Playing" and media keys
+1. Fixed some drag and drop issues
+1. Added a config option to set preferred analyzed BPM range

 ## Quick Start

 To get started with Mixxx: